Aqua Line (Mumbai Metro): Signalling

 Metro 3 will utilise the Alstom Urbalis 400 communications-based train control (CBTC) signalling system.
 There are no signals on the line, and speed and distance between the trains is monitored by onboard computers that are connected with a central computer in the operations control centre.

 Power

-MMRDA joint project director Dilip Kawathkar stated that AC power was chosen for Line 3 "after a proper study by a team of experts" which found that the AC model was "a better option".
+MMRDA joint project director Dilip Kawathkar stated that AC power was chosen for the Aqua Line "after a proper study by a team of experts" which found that the AC model was "a better option".
 Experts believe that the decision to use AC escalated the project cost by 15%, since more digging is required for the rail to work on AC.

 Operations

 Despite providing connectivity to Mumbai's airport, passengers on Metro 3 will not be permitted to carry their check-in luggage onboard trains.
 Only hand/cabin baggage will be allowed.
 MMRC officials stated that Metro 3 was not an "Airport Express line", but a regular city metro corridor.
 Officials explained that providing luggage check-in would require additional dwell time at the Airport metro station, which would increase the overall headway of the line, and disrupt services for other passengers.

+Additionally, unlike other operational lines, the Aqua Line has restricted entry of bicycles, mostly due to lack of space during peak rush hours.
+However, the MMRCL has announced plans to allow bicycles once the entire route is operational.